Least Restrictive Environment

 November 15, 2015

-IDEA has the following statement on a least restrictive environment: "In general, to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are not disabled, and special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability of a child is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily."
+IDEA has the following statement on the least restrictive environment: "In general, to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are not disabled, and special classes, separate schooling, or other removals of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability of a child is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily."

-Although the general education classroom is least restrictive for many students, it is not always the most least restrictive environment for students who are blind or visually impaired.
+Although the general education classroom is least restrictive for many students, it is not always the most/least restrictive environment for students who are blind or visually impaired.
 Additionally, some students with multiple disabilities will need specialized instruction to meet the range of their needs in a separate classroom with an adapted curriculum.
 These two options are not always the best option for students with and without additional disabilities.
 Some students may have complex educational needs that may not be best addressed in their school of residency.
 Other educational placements such as a visual impairment resource room or at the state's school for the blind may be the best option for the student.

 Teams will need to evaluate the student's needs and may need to develop a unique placement or program for the student taking advantage of a range of options.
 In chapter 9, Educational Programming, of Foundations of Education 2nd Edition, Vol. 1, Sandra Lewis and Carol B. Allman provide the following suggestion: "If a placement enhances a student's understanding of the world and creates an environment in which intended learning occurs, then it should be considered appropriate for the student.
 If a placement restricts a particular student's ability to learn, then it is inappropriate for that student, regardless of its value to other students."